Top 10 Things to Do in Santa Cruz: From Beaches to Boardwalks

 - Seasonal holiday rides available (Candy Cane Train for Christmas)

 A ride on the Roaring Camp Railroad is one of the top Santa Cruz California tourist attractions.
-It is not just a train ride but an immersive experience that offers both fun and historical significance.
+It is not just a train ride but an immersive experience that offers fun and historical significance.

 Best Beaches in Santa Cruz